Memesls/Bellabeat-project---Google-Cert/README.md

 The entire 17-page report is available [here](https://github.com/Memesls/Bellabeat-project---Google-Cert/blob/4da9abfdd6b3698fd85779276a6dd2fad27b7842/Bellabeat%20Report.pdf).
 This includes the multiple Excel and R visualizations not added to this Readme file.

-The Excel report can be found [here](https://github.com/Memesls/Bellabeat-project---Google-Cert/blob/4da9abfdd6b3698fd85779276a6dd2fad27b7842/Merged_all_3_tables.xlsx).
+The Excel report can be found and downloaded [here](https://github.com/Memesls/Bellabeat-project---Google-Cert/blob/4da9abfdd6b3698fd85779276a6dd2fad27b7842/Merged_all_3_tables.xlsx).

-The SQL query used to aggregate data for further analysis is available [here](https://github.com/Memesls/Bellabeat-project---Google-Cert/blob/4da9abfdd6b3698fd85779276a6dd2fad27b7842/SQL_query_data_aggregation).
+The SQL query used to aggregate data in BigQuery for further analysis is available [here](https://github.com/Memesls/Bellabeat-project---Google-Cert/blob/4da9abfdd6b3698fd85779276a6dd2fad27b7842/SQL_query_data_aggregation).

 The R code used to create the relationship visualizations and data aggregation can be found [here](https://github.com/Memesls/Bellabeat-project---Google-Cert/blob/9e32d03950003a726170d4b83157546546cd283d/Bellabeat%20analysis%20exploration.R).